Thomas Ulen

 Thomas Shahan Ulen is an American law and economics professor, currently serving as Swanlund Chair Emeritus at the University of Illinois at Urbana-Champaign (UIUC).

 Education

 Tom Ulen studied at Dartmouth College, obtaining a Bachelor of Arts in 1968.
 After serving in the Peace Corps for two years, he returned to school, receiving a postgraduate degree (Master of Arts) from Oxford University in 1972.
-In 1979 he obtained a Ph.D from Stanford University.
+In 1979 he obtained a PhD from Stanford University.

 Research and publications

-Professor Ulen currently holds one of the highest endowed chairs at UIUC, and serves as Director of the Law School's Program in Law and Economics.
+Professor Ulen currently holds one of the highest endowed chairs at UIUC, and serves as director of the Law School's Program in Law and Economics.
 He also holds positions at the UIUC's Department of Economics and at the Institute for Government and Public Affairs.

 In 2007 Katholieke Universiteit Leuven presented Professor Ulen with an honorary doctorate (doctor honoris causa).
 He currently is a member of American Law and Economics Association, American Economic Association, American Bar Association (associate member).